-- A. Terms of licence under the Protection of the Environment Operations Act 1997. - B. Terms of licence under the Threatened Species Conservation Act 1995. - C. Terms of licence under Part 7A of the Fisheries Management Act 1994. - D. Maps 1 to 5 Land to which this approval does not apply - E. Original Clauses

-AMENDMENT 7 1 March 2013 Appendices (Reference to maps updated)
+- A. Terms of licence under the Protection of the Environment Operations Act 1997. - B. Terms of licence under the Threatened Species Conservation Act 1995. - C. Terms of licence under Part 7A of the Fisheries Management Act 1994. - D. Maps 1 to 6 Land to which this approval does not apply - Original Clauses and signatures of parties - AMENDMENT 5 1 March 2013 Appendix D (reference to maps updated) C. D. E.